gtesei/SelfDrivingCars/P1-CarND-LaneLines/writeup.md

 Possible improvements would be:

-* In order to handle cases where on the a lane there is an horizontal white line perpendicular to the line lane, a possibility can be performing clustering on slope for both left points and right points, i.e. discarding points whose slope is too far from the centroids of the two main clusters.
+* In order to handle cases where on a lane there is an horizontal white line perpendicular to the line lane, a possibility can be performing clustering on slope for both left points and right points, i.e. discarding points whose slope is too far from the centroids of the two main clusters.